 Our Development Advisory board is listed below.
-Click on the member’s names to view their profile;

-Justin Bull is Chief Operating Officer of Corporate and Investment Banking at Barclays, based in London.
-He is a member of the Corporate and Investment justinBanking Executive Committee as well as the Operations and Technology Executive Committee.
+Justin is currently Partner and Chief Operating Officer at Copper Street Capital, a new alternative investment fund investing in the financial services industry.
+In 2015 Justin led the Sutton Trust’s Alumni project and he now chairs the steering group for the Alumni Network.
+Prior to this Justin held the position of Chief Operating Officer of Corporate and Investment Banking at Barclays, based in London.
+He was a member of the Corporate and Investment Banking Executive Committee as well as the Operations and Technology Executive Committee.

 Tim is a General Partner of Balderton Capital.
 He was previously a partner at Goldman Sachs where he spent 18 years.
 Tim started to work with Balderton and its portfolio of companies in 2006.
 Currently Tim serves on the Board of numerous Public and Private companies.

 Tim is also a Governor of Wellington College and the Wellington Academy; a Trustee of the Rainbow Trust Children’s Charity, SpringBoard and the Paul Hamlyn Foundation.
 Tim is a graduate of the University of Cambridge.

 Michael A. Carpenter was chief executive officer of Ally Financial Inc. from November 2009 to February 2015.
 During this time he turned around this $150 billion bank and returned nearly $16 billion to the American taxpayer who funded the company as part of the auto bailout.
 He retired as CEO in February 2015 and continues to be active through Southgate Holdings which he founded in 2007.